Refuting all trinitarian proof-texts: The Biblical Case for Unitarianism (part 1 of 8)

 • David was given power to still the waters of the sea (Psa.
 89:9, 25); so also was Jesus (Mark 4:35-41; 6:45-51).
 [7]

-• God invested Solomon with the authority to judge (Psa.
-72:1-2); the same is true of Jesus (John 5:22-23; Acts 17:31).
+• God invested Solomon with the authority to judge Israel (2 Chron.
+9:8; Psa.
+72:1-2); God invests Jesus with the authority to judge the world (John 5:22-23; Acts 17:31).

 • The Davidic king ruled over the kingdom of God (2 Chron.
 9:8; 13:8); now Jesus rules over the kingdom of God (Col. 1:13; Rev. 11:15).